Daily Living Aids

 Buying cheap "non-slip" mat substitutes is the most common false economy — they wear out in months.
 Dycem-brand or equivalent premium silicone matting lasts for years.
 Leaving the matting in direct sunlight degrades the rubber.
 Stacking heavy items on it permanently leaves an indent; rotate which items go on which piece.

-A dinner plate with one curved-up wall (the "scoop") that lets you push food against the wall to load it onto a fork or spoon with one hand.
-The suction cup base sticks the plate to the table or tray so it can't slide while you eat.
+A dinner plate with one curved-up wall (the "scoop") that lets you push food against the wall to load a fork or spoon with one hand.
+This spill-proof set has a non-slip base that keeps it steady on the table, stacks well for storage, and comes as a 2-pack.
 Standard equipment for one-handed eating after stroke, hand surgery, or upper-limb amputation.

 Sizing Guide